sous-chefs/rvm/README.md

 ## user_rubies

-A list of additional RVM rubies to be built and installed per-user when not explicitly set.
-This list does not need to necessarily contain your default ruby as the `rvm_default_ruby` resource will take care of installing itself.
+A list of additional RVM Rubies to be built and installed per-user when not explicitly set.
+This list does not need to necessarily contain your default Ruby as the `rvm_default_ruby` resource will take care of installing itself.
 For example:

     node['rvm']['user_rubies'] = [ "ree-1.8.7", "jruby" ]